MP Estate Planning UK

 Best Types of Policies for Tax Planning

-When it comes to choosing a life insurance policy for inheritance tax planning, there are several options to consider.
-The best policy for you will depend on your individual circumstances, including the size of your estate and your overall financial situation.
+When choosing a life insurance policy for IHT planning, the best option depends on your individual circumstances, including the size of your estate and whether your IHT exposure is permanent or temporary.

 Some key considerations include: